Cumbre de Sistemas Alimentarios de la ONU 2021: Desmantelando la democracia y restableciendo el control corporativo de los sistemas alimentarios

 1.

 Canfield M, Anderson MD, McMichael P. Cumbre de Sistemas Alimentarios de la ONU 2021: Desmantelando la democracia y restableciendo el control corporativo de los sistemas alimentarios.
 Magna Sci.
 UCEVA [Internet].
-1 de julio de 2022 [citado 22 de noviembre de 2024];2(1):133-52.
+1 de julio de 2022 [citado 22 de diciembre de 2024];2(1):133-52.
 Disponible en: http://revistas.uceva.edu.co/index.php/magnascientia/article/view/44

 Número